itcreativeusa/Generate--pass-easy/README.md

 Github link
 https://github.com/itcreativeusa/Generate-pass-easy

-This application was created as a bootcamp everyweek student challege.
-This website is a HTML, CSS, JS random password generator page.
+This application is a Javascript random password generator.
+It was created as a bootcamp everyweek student challege.

-Generator password is easy to use, simply press the "Generete password" button and  follow application instuctions in a pop-up window.
+Password generaor is easy to use.
+User need to press the "Generete password" button and follow application instuctions by answering each prompt.
+The length of password from is 8 up to 128 characters.
+At least one character type should be selected.
+Password could be generated with lowercase, uppercase, numeric, and/or special characters.

-Generate-pass-easy application may generete passwords from 8 to 128 characters including special characters, lowercase & uppercase letters.

 ## Table of Contents (Optional)

 - [Installation](#installation)